Plumsail/forms-docs/source/design.rst

 When you are satisfied with how your form looks on all the layouts and screen sizes (you can just resize browser's window to see how the form scales), you can finally publish the form.
 For that, you need to copy the widget with FormID to the HTML code of the page where you want to publish it.

-The widget can be found in General Settings in the designer where you can copy it to clipboard:
+The widget can be found in Flow Settings in the designer where you can copy it to clipboard:

 |pic8|

 .. |pic8| image:: ./images/start/general-widget.png
-   :alt: Form Widget in General Settings
+   :alt: Form Widget in Flow Settings

 You can also copy form's widget from Plumsail Account Forms section in |Forms subsection| where all your forms are stored.